0910Ayu/emmotion-and-hand-gesture-based-music-recommendation-system/README.md

  with Melakarta ragas.
 The recommendation system is developed to map the detected Navarasa from camera input to emotional tags and provide personalized music recommendations based on the Melakarta ragas associated with those emotions.
-The simulation tools used include programming languages like Python, machine learning libraries like scikitlearn and computer vision frameworks like OpenCV
+The simulation tools used include programming languages like Python, machine learning libraries like scikitlearn and computer vision frameworks like OpenCV .

+ This project proposes an AI-based music recommendation system that uses real-time hand gestures and facial emotion recognition via webcam to suggest personalized songs.
+By combining gesture and emotion detection with machine learning, the system maps emotional states to suitable music (e.g., ragas) to enhance the user's mood and listening experience.
+Deliverables include a working system and detailed documentation.